WelterDevelopment/CodeEditorContol-WinUI/README.md

 - Line wrapping
 - Text folding
 - Text-wide instead of line-wise regexing (respectively lexer states for multiline-comment handling)
+- Incremental regexing when Text source changes (Regex and draw the VisibleLines immediately, then regex the rest in blocks)
 - IntelliSense for commands and arguments
 - Find and highlight matching bracket/parenthesis/braces pairs, auto-close pairs
 - Generalize the syntax highlighting and IntelliSense for more (user-definable) languages